hardikgu23/My-Shell/README.md

-# This shell is completely writeen in C. It has some in-built fxn and various user defines commands.
-It also supports redirection , piping and can run processes in both foregrounf and background.
+# This shell is completely written in C. It has some in-built fxn and various user defines commands.
+It also supports redirection , piping and can run processes in both foreground and background.

 # Usage
 To run the shell